 Bodyguard is one of those rare shows that will have you hooked to the screen from the very first scene to the last.
 Jed Mercurio’s compelling political thriller is both extremely watchable and incredibly entertaining, and there are a number of factors that make it one of the most binge-worthy series available on Netflix.
 And it’s not a matter of storyline and casting alone: Bodyguard has the exact right amount of all the elements a good miniseries should have.
 Not only there are an intriguing plot with socio-political elements and the kind of suspence you’d expect in a good thriller: the series owes part of its success to its carefully constructed storyline that relies on its well-developed, layered characters – starting with the leads.

 Sergeant Budd is a complex character to figure out.
 His undeniable courage and his strong sense of justice make him the perfect hero for this story, but, at the same time, it is clear from the very beginning that he is also dealing with more than one demon of his own.
 Haunted by his past and conflicted about his future, Budd is the kind of war hero that intrigues us, moves us and has us worried for him, all at the same time and without even uttering a word.
-Madden excels at showing us a conflicted man who feels everything so strongly, and all those emotions are transmitted to us through the screen: underneath the detached appearance and fixed gaze, Budd is extremely human, and that’s what makes him so relatable.
+Richard Madden excels at showing us a conflicted man who feels everything so strongly, and all those emotions are transmitted to us through the screen: underneath the detached appearance and fixed gaze, Budd is extremely human, and that’s what makes him so relatable.

 The chemistry between Madden and Hawes is undeniable, and watching them interact on screen is absolutely effortless.
-Their relationship evolves in a way that is both absolutely natural and full of surprises: the connection between the two is not only inevitable, but also extremely real.
+Their relationship evolves in a way that is both incredibly natural and full of surprises: the connection between the two is not only inevitable, but also extremely real.
 Their interactions are a pleasure to watch, and bring a rollercoaster of emotions that adds one more layer of drama to an already intense storyline.
 And what a storyline it is: as Budd divides his time between Montague and a series of ambigious politicians, the action unfolds and there is no time to think.
 In this fast-paced thriller, everything happens so smoothly that you won’t even notice how you went from trusting to disliking a character within minutes, and, by the time you’ve realised it, more things will have happened and your sympathies will have shifted once more.
 It’s a show that moves in different directions and keeps you guessing until the very end.

-Bodyguard‘s main strength is the quality of its screenplay, and the excellent casting choices for its well-written characters are part of what makes this show immediately stand out.
+Bodyguard‘s main strength lies in the quality of its screenplay, and the excellent casting choices for its well-written characters are part of what makes this show immediately stand out.
 Hawes is exceptional as Julia Montague, and Madden’s flawless performance as Sergeant Budd earned him a well-deserved Golden Globe, but the two leading actors are not the only cast members who are worth-mentioning.
-Gina McKee’s portrayal of Anne Sampson, the Head of the Metropolitan Police’s Counter Terrorism Command, is impressive to say the least: the Notting Hill actress was tasked with the difficult job of impersonating a character with a strong personality and a tendency not to let her emotions get in the way of her job, and rose to the occasion by giving us more than one scene we won’t forget.
+Gina McKee‘s portrayal of Anne Sampson, the Head of the Metropolitan Police’s Counter Terrorism Command, is impressive to say the least: the Notting Hill actress was tasked with the difficult job of impersonating a character with a strong personality and a tendency not to let her emotions get in the way of her job, and rose to the occasion by giving us more than one scene we won’t forget.
 Also noteworthy are Ash Tandon and Nina Toussaint-White’s performances as DCI Deepak Sharma and DS Louise Rayburn, two key characters in the show, and so is Pippa Haywood’s masterful portrayal of Chief Superintendent Lorraine Craddock, another complex, multilayered character.

 Most of those who didn’t like Bodyguard accused it of being incoherent and not believable enough.
 They looked at its depictions of police investigations and examined the sequence of events and claimed the writers favoured plot over credibility.
 Which might even be true, but it’s also what makes the show so gripping from beginning to end.
 The show relies on its shocking twists, and its excellent structure is what makes it so unique.
 So what if there are too many revelations for it to be realistic?
 It’s captivating and unpredictable, which is exactly what the very essence of entertainment should be.
 It’s also so much more than that: it’s an impressive, extremely precise work in which nothing has been left to chance and every single detail is there for a reason.
 It will shock you, it will confuse you, it will draw you in only to shock you again, until, when you least expect it too, it will all make sense.